klavinslab/protocols_aquarium_1_0/cloning/transformation/Yeast_Transformation.md

 Amount to use Centromeric Plasmid 200-300ng linearized pGP vector (not pGP5 though) 300-400ng linearized pAG vector or pGP5 vector 2µg (plate whole aliquot) or 5µg (plate 1/3 of the aliquot) PCR product 250µL of PCR mix, isopropanol purified into 50µL aliquot.

+Note on yeast aliquots: Frozen aliquots are easy - just grab them from the freezer and follow the directions below.
+Fresh aliquots require preparation and planning: 1.
+Start an overnight culture the day before.
+You will need ~1mL overnight culture for every 6 aliquots you plan to make. (in YPD) 2.
+Dilute the cells in YPD in the morning (cells must be in log phase when harvested).
+A 1:50 dilution should be harvested 5-6.5 hours later and a 1:100 dilution should be harvested 6.5-8 hours later.
+3. Harvest the cells by centrifugation (3000xg for 5 min), wash once with water and once with 100mM LiOAc.
+Resuspend final pellet in 4 pellet volumes of 100mM LiOAc.

 ####Common Issues####